 Instilling healthy sleep habits in children helps to set their foundation for proper mind and body development for the rest of their lives.
 It also enables parents to get some down time and a better night sleep for themselves.
 Many parents of toddlers to pre-teens are in a situation where it takes hours to get their children to bed and/or their kids aren’t sleeping soundly through the night.
 Fortunately, there are ways to help children to transition better from awake time to sleep time, as well as steps parents can take to make sleep more restful.

-Set a routine - Start with making sure that there is ample time between the end of dinner and bedtime, giving the body time to digest before trying to send it off to sleep.
+Start with making sure that there is ample time between the end of dinner and bedtime, giving the body time to digest before trying to send it off to sleep.
 Also keep in mind that sugar is only going to stimulate a child’s body, so it’s not the best idea to end the evening with a sugary treat.

 Once dinner is over, set up some relaxing activities along with the essentials of getting ready for bed.
 This can include bath time, getting pajamas on, brushing teeth, reading books and possibly listening to some relaxing, meditative music.